AN ILLUSTRATION FROM A KRISHNA LILA SERIES: THE NAYIKA AND HER FEMALE ATTENDANTS

 Opaque pigments heightened with gold on paper, the horizontal composition depicting a scene from a Krishna Lila series, marked as number 43 in the cusped yellow cartouche on the lower-right corner, the yellow epigraphic cartouche at the top filled with poetic love couplets of black ink Braj Bhasha dialect, the one at the bottom filled with an explanation of the above couplets in Rajasthani dialect, mounted on cardboard, glazed and framed, 27.4cm x 39.5cm excluding the frame.

-This illustration is the immediate sequel to the previous lot, Enthroned Krishna Reunited with the Nayika, and it comes from the same early 19th-century Rajasthani Krishna Lila series.
-The nayika is shown in a courtyard inside her palace, immediately after the reunion with her beloved.
-She looks inquisitive, as if she's seeking advice from her attendants and waiting for their answers.
+This illustration comes from the same collection and early 19th-century Rajasthani Krishna Lila series already presented in our last sale, 16 April 2021.
+The nayika is shown here in a courtyard inside her palace, immediately after the reunion with her beloved.
+She looks inquisitive as if she's seeking advice from her attendants and waiting for their answers.

 27.4cm x 39.5cm excluding the frame